 Research in Northern Ireland

-GRONI holds the civil registers of births, marriages and deaths for Northern Ireland.
+GRONI holds civil registers of births, marriages and deaths for Northern Ireland.

-In Ireland, all non-Roman Catholic marriages were subject to registration from 1845 onwards.
-All births, deaths and marriages were subject to registration from 1864 onwards.
+In Ireland, all non-Roman Catholic marriages were registered from 1845 onwards.
+All births, deaths and marriages were registered from 1864 onwards.

-Family Tree Leaflet 25 - General Register Office of Northern Ireland (113KB) also provides details on GRONI.
+Family Tree Leaflet 25 - General Register Office of Northern Ireland (113KB) provides details on GRONI.

 The Presbyterian Historical SocietyThe Presbyterian Historical Society holds printed and manuscript material relating to Presbyterian ministers and families.
 These include the records of some Presbyterian churches throughout Ireland which have not been copied by PRONI.

-Family History CentresThe Family History Centres in Northern Ireland are part of a worldwide network that provides access to the microfilm holdings of the Family History Library of the Church of Jesus Christ of Latter Day Saints based at Salt Lake City, Utah, USA.
-There are centres in Belfast, Londonderry and Coleraine.
+Family History CentresThe Family History Centres in Northern Ireland (Belfast, Londonderry and Coleraine) are part of a worldwide network providing access to the microfilms of the Family History Library of the Church of Jesus Christ of Latter Day Saints based at Salt Lake City, Utah, USA.

-The most important set of records held on microfilm are the early civil registers of births, marriages and deaths, along with their indexes.
+The most important microfilm records are early civil registers of births, marriages and deaths, along with their indexes.
 The originals are held by the General Register Office (Republic of Ireland).

-Extensive indexing of microfilms has been carried out to form the International Genealogical Index (IGI), available online.
-This can be searched by name or county.
-The Irish section is available in microfiche form in PRONI (main PRONI Reference MF/1/6C -1992 edition only).
+Microfilms are available to search online via the International Genealogical Index (IGI) and the Irish section is available in microfiche form in PRONI (main PRONI Reference MF/1/6C -1992 edition only).